OvoiDs/Bioinfo-tools/README.md

 | Foobar  | 3   | 3    | 2   | 7    |

 Warning: data matrix must be row-name sorted.
 The program won't index rownames and it will assume that they always come in the same order.
+Warning2: this program isn't optimized ... it will consume a LOT of memory if you are playing with a lot of files